 Portage visitors are trained to have a wide range of knowledge about child development.

 They also have years of experience of working with children under the age of 5 who have a range of special needs.

 The Portage service works closely with other services and they may arrange joint visits if this would be helpful.

 Other professionals that Portage may involve are:

-Parents who have used this service rate it very highly.
+Parents and carers who have received help and support from this service in the past rate it very highly.